ganzhenkangkingsway-cyber/FlowPost/VIDEO_SCRIPT.md

-# PostSync - Video Script (2-3 minutes)
+# FlowPost - Video Script (2-3 minutes)

 ## Opening Hook
 Are you tired of juggling multiple social media platforms, struggling to maintain consistency, and spending hours creating content?
 What if you could manage everything from one powerful dashboard?

 ## Introduction
-Meet PostSync - your all-in-one social media management solution that transforms the way you create, schedule, and analyze your social media presence.
+Meet FlowPost - your all-in-one social media management solution that transforms the way you create, schedule, and analyze your social media presence.

 ## Core Features